MikeStotts/coffee-shop2/README.md

-# A Simple E-Commerce Coffee Venddr Application
+# A Simple E-Commerce Coffee Vendor Application

-Appllication is written in PHP/HTML5/CSS3 uwing the Laravel framework.
+Application is written in PHP/HTML5/CSS3 using the Laravel framework.

 ##Install: